pyepics/pyepics/doc/ca.rst

    (if numpy is installed).
 Larger waveforms will not be automatically monitored.

-   :ref:`advanced-arrays-label` and :ref:`advanced-large-arrays-label` for
-   more details.
+   :ref:`arrays-label` and :ref:`arrays-large-label` for more details.

 Using the CA module
 ====================